Tactical Combat Missions (Apocalypse)

 If an agent has been brainsucked, they are as good as dead.
 Kill them all!

-Benign An Android is a human shaped robot and does not have a biological brain.
+Benign An Android is a human shaped robot and not a biological organis.
+They are immune to brainsuckers (and psionics).
 One robot with one weapon and some ammo is all that is needed.
 Leave all humans and hybrids back at base.
 At mission start, find the Brainsuckers, find the Anthropods and shoot them all dead from close range - they are no threat whatsoever.

 Search And Investigation

 A search for alien infestation inside buildings will be necessary to eradicate aliens and to cease their infiltration and subversive actions.
-If aliens are detected, a battlescape mission will immediately start with the objective to kill the alien menace (without damaging the structure too much).
-If no alien lifeforms are found, the organisation inconvenienced by such a disturbance will file a protest by becoming slightly more hostile.
+If aliens are detected, a battlescape mission will immediately start with the briefing explaining the objective to capture or kill the alien menace (without damaging the structure too much).
+If no alien lifeforms are found, the organisation inconvenienced by such a disturbance will file a protest by becoming slightly more negative in attitude towards X-Com.

-When alien lifeforms are detected, security guards will only appear if the company is hostile to X-Com:
+When alien lifeforms are detected, Defence Forces will only appear if the company is hostile to X-Com:

-- If the owner of the building is allied with the Aliens, security will join the alien side to fight against X-Com.
+- If the owner of the building is allied with the Aliens, defence forces will join the alien side to fight against X-Com.

-- If the owner of the building is hostile with the Aliens, security will attack both, hence, a firefight between the aliens and security is possible. (don't interupt!).
+- If the owner of the building is hostile with the Aliens, aliens will attack both!
+A firefight between the aliens and defence forces is possible. (don't interupt!).

-A raid will contain security guards to defend the structure:
+A raid will contain Defence Forces to defend the structure:

-- Company buildings and the government will contain Building Security.
+- Company buildings and the government will contain Building Security (also known simply as Guards).

 - Gang buildings will contain Gangsters.